Alan Hodgkinson: Coaching career

 He is credited as being the world's first full-time goalkeeping coach; goalkeepers were required to train with outfield players before Hodgkinson's arrival into coaching.

 Managerial career

 Hodgkinson spent six years as assistant manager of Gillingham between 1975 and 1981, working as assistant to Gerry Summers, with whom he played at Sheffield United.

 He was appointed Member of the Order of the British Empire (MBE) in the 2008 New Year Honours for services to football.

 Personal life

+Growing up in Laughton Common, Hodgkinson attended Dinnington Secondary Modern School.
 After retiring, Hodgkinson wrote an autobiography entitled Alan Hodgkinson Between The Sticks, which was released on 9 May 2013.

 He died on 8 December 2015 at the age of 79.
 His funeral service took place on 23 December 2015 in Dunchurch, Warwickshire, where he had lived for the previous 30 years.